artemeknyazev/ts-experiments/src/edsl/arithmetics/README.md

 `evaluateStrFEval` and `evaluateExtStrFEval` are hand-written interpreter creators that lift calculations to `Eval` monad, ensuring stack safety.

 **NOTE:** the typing for the operations here is wrong, because operations of the base algebra can't accept operations of an extended one.
-All
+This issue is fixed in [Extendable eDSLs/`003-fix.ts`](/src/edsl/extendable-edsls/003-fix.ts)

 ## [`tagless.ts`](/src/edsl/arithmetics/tagless.ts)